Juvenile Crimes

 In the state of California, a juvenile can be tried as an adult in particular circumstances.
 The determination to charge a minor as an adult is typically made by a judge, who will consider several factors, including the minor's age, the severity of the particular offense, the minor's criminal history, and other elements that may be relevant to the case.
 Under California law, a minor at the age of 16 years or older can be tried as an adult if he or she is accused of committing serious crimes, which can include murder, arson, robbery, certain sex offenses, or other violent offenses.
 In addition, if the minor is 14 or 15 years old and is accused of committing one of the serious offenses that are listed above, the prosecution could also pursue having the minor tried as an adult.

-Protect Your Child's Future in Contra Costa County
+Your Child's Future Matters

 At The Maher Law Group, APC, we have an in-depth knowledge of the juvenile legal system and we know what it takes to get your child the help that they need through rehabilitation rather than placement in a state facility.
 When you hire us, we work to prevent them from being caught up in the vicious cycle of our criminal justice system, offer them support, and help them return to society as soon as possible.
 Whether your child is guilty or not, a detention center is, in our opinion, rarely the correct solution.